jrolstad/ldap-api/README.md

 # LDAP Identity Api
 A simple API wrapper around the Lightweight Directory Access Protocol (LDAP).
 Meant to showcase how data from Active Directory or any other LDAP instance can be exposed via API and not direct LDAP searches.

+There are separate components that read LDAP data and push to an Amazon S3 bucket so that data can be used by Elastic Map Reduce (EMR) jobs for sumarized information about objects in the directory.

 ## Requirements
 * golang 1.18 or higher